NREL/EnergyPlus/design/FY2018/NFP_PVWatts.md

 ## Approach ##

-As mentioned above this will be developed as a new `Generator` type with AC output to attach to an `ElectricLoadCenter:Distribution`.
-While initially it would appear that it would fit better as a new `PhotovoltaicPerformance:*` object, the model has a larger scope which includes system losses and the inverter (hence the AC output).
+As mentioned above this will be developed as a new `Generator:PVWatts` type with DC output to attach to a corresponding `ElectricLoadCenter:Inverter:PVWatts` and `ElectricLoadCenter:Distribution`.
+While initially it would appear that it would fit better as a new `PhotovoltaicPerformance:*` object, the model has a larger scope which includes system losses.
 Additionally, the details of inputs in the `Generator:Photovoltaic` model are more complex than what PVWatts uses.
 Creating a new Generator type will allow the inputs between the SAM version of PVWatts, the web API, and the EnergyPlus implementation to be aligned and easy to understand and transfer between.

-The [calculation methodology](#pvwattsmanual) will strive to match the version of PVWatts developed for SAM and may reuse some of the source code as is reasonable.
+The [calculation methodology](#pvwattsmanual) will strive to match the version of PVWatts developed for SAM and may reuse as much of the source code as is reasonable.
 (They recently released their source as open source.
 NREL authored the license which should ease the process if a unique licensing arrangement is required.)

 ## Testing/Validation/Data Sources ##